Crystal Pancipanci - a woman with style and hustle.

 Tell me about a time you faced adversity, and how you got through it.

-During college, I got to go to Europe through an exchange program.
+During college, I got to go to Europe through a summer internship program.
 I visited Paris and London, and got amazing hands on experience doing exactly what I had dreamed of in the fashion world.
 I loved every minute of it, I felt like Carrie Bradshaw.
-I thought that was where I wanted to be after college.
+I thought that would be my life after college.
 But when I came home, life hit hard.
 My dad got sick, and what we thought was bronchitis turned out to be lung cancer, and he was given three months to live.
-That was also around the same time I found out I was pregnant.
+My family and I became full time care takers.
+A few weeks after my Dad passed I found out I was pregnant.
 Four days after Christmas that year, I had my daughter Haley at age 21.
+Talk about popping different types of bottles!

-Having my daughter made me grow up really fast.
-My life is my daughter.
-Every step of the way, I have someone looking up to me, and I have my actions absorbed by another person.
-As a single mom, I knew I needed to create a career where I could be there for her because I needed to drop her off and pick her up.
+I had to grow up really fast.
+My life and my 'why' became my daughter.
+Every step of the way I had someone looking up to me.
+As a single mom, I had to create a career where I could always be there for her.
+I couldn't afford childcare.
 So I really had to get creative.
-I created a freelance job, and with that, I created a whole community that has grown up alongside my daughter and I. That’s the beauty of Hawai‘i, you have friends and people around that you trust to help you out.
+I created a freelance job, and started PANCI STYLE.
+The beauty of Hawai‘i, is you have friends and people around that you can trust to help you out.
 I always hung on to that faith that I was going to build something great for this community that I've been in.

 I’ve spent most of my life trying to lead by example, not just for the women I work with, but to leave an example of my daughter that you can do anything regardless of adversity.
 We all have so many things to balance, whether it’s being a good mom, social expectations with your family, having a successful career, or anything else.
 So you really have to create what you want.
 Once I decided to create it, there was no looking back.
 I wanted to start my company to leave a legacy for a little girl that was watching every step of the way.